Mixed-Integer Optimization with Constraint Learning: Case study: chemotherapy regimen design

 \subsection{Dataset}

 Our data consists of 495 clinical trial arms from 1979-2012~\citep{Bertsimas2016}.
 We consider nine contextual variables, including the average patient age and breakdown of primary cancer site.
+There are 28 unique drugs that appear in multiple arms of the training set, yielding 84 decision variables.
 We include several ``dose-limiting toxicities" (DLTs) for our constraint set: Grade 3/4 constitutional toxicity, gastrointestinal toxicity, and infection, as well as Grade 4 blood toxicity.
 As the name suggests, these are chemotherapy side effects that are severe enough to affect the course of treatment.
-There are 28 unique drugs that appear in multiple arms of the training set, yielding 84 decision variables.
+We also consider incidence of any dose-limiting toxicity (``Any DLT"), which aggregates over a superset of these DLTs.

 We apply a temporal split, training the predictive models on trial arms through 2008 and generating prescriptions for the trial arms in 2009-2012.
 The final training set consists of 320 observations, and the final testing set consists of 96 observations.
 The full feature set, inclusion criteria, and data processing details are included in Appendix~\ref{appendix:gastric:data}.